-- open door in one to one situations - ensure that when lone working is an integral part of their role, full and appropriate risk assessments have been conducted and agreed - avoid meetings with a child or young person in remote, secluded areas - always inform other colleagues and/or parents/carers about the contact(s) beforehand, assessing the need to have them present or close by - avoid use of 'engaged' or equivalent signs wherever possible.
-Such signs may create an opportunity for secrecy or the interpretation of secrecy - always report any situation where a child becomes distressed or angry to a senior colleague - carefully consider the needs and circumstances of the pupil/student involved when in one to one situations
+- work one to one with a child only when absolutely necessary and with the knowledge and consent of senior leaders and parents/carers - be aware of relevant risk assessments, policies and procedures - ensure that wherever possible there is visual access and/or an open door in one to one situations - ensure that when lone working is an integral part of their role, full and appropriate risk assessments have been conducted and agreed - avoid meetings with a child or young person in remote, secluded areas - always inform other colleagues and/or parents/carers about the contact(s) beforehand, assessing the need to have them present or close by - avoid use of 'engaged' or equivalent signs wherever possible.
+Such signs may create an opportunity for secrecy or the interpretation of secrecy - always report any situation where a child becomes distressed, anxious or angry to a senior colleague - carefully consider the needs and circumstances of the pupil/student involved when in one to one situations critical worker in school, the school should consider closing, and liaise with the local authority to identify alternative provision, e.g. at a local hub school.
+If the school must remain open with only one or two children, there should be more than one member of staff to meet fire safety, first aid, supervision and other emergency procedures.

-21. Home visits
+22. Home visits